-Franchise Tax on Farmers, Fruit Growers, and Other Like Agricultural Corporations Organized and Operated on a Cooperative Basis mortgages recorded in the Metropolitan Commuter Transportation District or Erie
+Franchise Tax on Farmers, Fruit Growers, and Other Like Agricultural Corporations Organized and Operated on a Cooperative Basis

 Section 185 imposes a tax on farmers, fruit growers, and other like agricultural corporations organized and operated on a cooperative basis.
 The measure of tax is capital stock within the State during the preceding year allocated by the ratio that gross assets employed in business in New York bear to gross assets employed in business everywhere.